QuietStorm1785/device_lge_fx1/README.md

 CyanogenMod 10 for LG870 / US780 / Fx1
 =======================================

-CyanogenMod10 device tree for the fx1 was based off 985hPaKicK's (LG Optimus LTE2) - CM10 device tree
+CyanogenMod10 device tree for the fx1 was based off 985hPaKicK's (LG Optimus LTE2).
+It has been edited to fit the needs of the LG Optimus F7/LTE3

 Build requirements:
 * device/lge/msm8960-common, Branch Master